 Section 2720.130 Employing Unit Protest Of Benefit Payment

-a) A protest, ("Notice Of Possible Ineligibility" or a letter in lieu thereof) raises questions of eligibility, entitles an employing unit to receive an Adjudicator's Determination regarding questions of eligibility raised, and if timely and sufficient as set out below, provides party status and appeal rights of such Determination relating to the protest.
+a) A protest ("Notice Of Possible Ineligibility" or a letter in lieu of that notice) raises questions of eligibility, entitles an employing unit to receive an Adjudicator's Determination regarding questions of eligibility raised and, if timely and sufficient as set out in this Section, provides party status and appeal rights of the Determination relating to the protest.

-2) The protest should include the names, addresses and telephone numbers of persons having knowledge of the facts and circumstances supporting the allegation whom the employing unit designates for the Agency to contact for further information.
-The protest must meet the sufficiency requirements of subsection (d) of this Section.
+2) The protest should include the names, addresses and telephone numbers of persons having knowledge of the facts and circumstances supporting the allegation whom the employing unit designates for the Department to contact for further information.
+The protest must meet the sufficiency requirements of subsection (d).

-b) Because, during a claim series, acts or circumstances may occur which could result in ineligibility, an employing unit's protest with respect to those acts or circumstances will be deemed timely (irrespective of the ten day time limit set forth in subsection (a)) and will, if also sufficient, provide party status; except, if the employing unit protests that, under Section 500C of the Act, the individual was not able to work, available for work or actively seeking work, then (that part of) the employing unit's protest will not be deemed timely and will not provide status for any week prior to the week in which it was received by the Agency.
+b) Because, during a claim series, acts or circumstances may occur that could result in ineligibility, an employing unit's protest with respect to those acts or circumstances will be deemed timely (irrespective of the 10 day time limit set forth in subsection (a)) and will, if also sufficient, provide party status; except, if the employing unit protests that, under Section 500C of the Act, the individual was not able to work, available for work or actively seeking work, then that part of the employing unit's protest will not be deemed timely and will not provide status for any week prior to the week in which it was received by the Department.
 Whether or not protest is deemed timely or an employing unit is provided party status, ineligibility is determined from the week in which the acts or circumstances occurred.

-1) Example: The employing unit from which the individual was separated does not respond within 10 days of date of mailing of the Notice of Claim to Last Employer, Last Employing Unit or other Interested Party.
+1) EXAMPLE: The employing unit from which the individual was separated does not respond within 10 days after the date of mailing of the Notice of Claim to Last Employer, Last Employing Unit or other Interested Party.
 Later, during the claim series, the employing unit offers the individual suitable work that he refuses without good cause.
-The employing unit then protests, alleging that the individual should be ineligible under Section 603 of the Act, refusal of suitable work.
+The employing unit then protests, alleging that the individual should be ineligible under Section 603 of the Act (refusal of work).
 This protest shall be deemed timely beginning with the week in which the refusal of work occurred.

-3) Example: The individual has been receiving benefits for fourteen weeks.
-In the fifteenth week, his former employer hears that the individual may have been incapacitated by an injury beginning in week six of the claim series.
-The employer protests that the individual should be ineligible for benefits under Section 500C of the Act beginning with week six of the claim series.
-While the Agency will investigate this individual's eligibility for benefits beginning with week six, the employer will only be a party to the determination of eligibility beginning with the week in which the employer notifies the Agency of its allegation of possible ineligibility.
+3) EXAMPLE: The individual has been receiving benefits for 14 weeks.
+In the 15th week, his former employer hears that the individual may have been incapacitated by an injury beginning in week 6 of the claim series.
+The employer protests that the individual should be ineligible for benefits under Section 500C of the Act beginning with week 6 of the claim series.
+While the Department will investigate this individual's eligibility for benefits beginning with week 6, the employer will only be a party to the determination of eligibility beginning with the week in which the employer notifies the Department of its allegation of possible ineligibility.

-c) Where an employer alleges that an individual who was initially an unemployed individual but was later not unemployed under Section 239 of the Act, because the individual returned to work for the employer and continued to claim benefits, a protest shall be considered timely if filed within 45 days of the date the Agency mails the employer a Statement of Benefit Wages (BEN-118) which includes a period in which the employer alleges that the individual claimed benefits while he was employed by the employer.
+c) When an employer alleges that an individual who was initially an unemployed individual but was later not unemployed under Section 239 of the Act because the individual returned to work for the employer and continued to claim benefits, a protest shall be considered timely if filed within 45 days after the date the Department mails the employer a Statement of Benefit Charges (BEN-118) that includes a period in which the employer alleges that the individual claimed benefits while he was employed by the employer.

 i) The claimant is not able to and available for work because she is in school.